ashtonw7/writing-with-no-purpose/posts/gnomes.md

 *8. Cowboy New Yorker Gnome*

 I don't get this gnome's thing.
-Half the time he's complaining about how the suburbs suck and he wishes there were a bodega around here, and the other half of the time he's trying to wrangle me with a lassoo.
+Half the time he's complaining about how the suburbs suck and he wishes there were a bodega around here, and the other half of the time he's trying to wrangle me with a lasso.

 And sometimes he has a thick Brooklyn accent, while others he has a slow, Southern drawl.
 Huge identity crisis on this gnome.
 He needs to pick a lane.
 And he needs to stop stabbing me with those spurs on his boots.